bobdavies2000/OpenCVB/README.md

 -   Algorithm options are now collected in a single form – easier usage on laptops or smaller screens.
 -   Intel Realsense cameras are supported in native 640x480 modes (as well as 1280x720.)

-# Recent Changes – January 2021
+# 2021 January - Recent Changes

 -   Over 870 algorithms – almost all less than a page of code.
 -   The new “Best Of” module contains the best example of common techniques.
 Need an example of contours, look in the BestOf.vb first.